fedenunez/creative-theme-jekyll/slides/welcome.md

 ### BASIC (2/2)

-- automatic adds B&O resources
-- handle content providers credentials
+- Content providers credentials
-- product groups
+- Product groups
-- enable Alexa & IFTTT
+- Alexa & IFTTT
-- automatic firmware upgrade
+- Automatic firmware upgrade

 Note:
 - Some HA systems will be added in the future